 That said, we’re not just about 100+ pound cases.
 Eat Like a Bear! has thousands of success cases, and I am challenged to fill this website with them.
 MANY are below 100 pounds lost.
 I am working hard on profiling more of these cases because I do get the question surprisingly often: “I only have 40 pounds to lose.
 Will this work for me?”

 I am always amazed by this question, and I refer to myself in my typical response: “If it can work for an old, lifelong fat woman, it’s sure worth a try!”

-—> For insight from that same lifelong fat woman, check out our premium content (click).
+—> For insight from that same lifelong fat woman, check out our free Three-Day Challenge (click).
 I dare you… <—

 The Eat Like a Bear!
 Backstory

 The backstory on all of this is long and emotional.
 I retold much of it in daily live videos on YouTube in the run-up to our Century Surprise.
 You can find it serial-style on the channel, with notable story lines such as “I had planned for someone else to lead this.”
 (Learn who that was, why he may be the number one reason we’re all here, and why I’m here instead of him.)
 The stories are near the beginning of each live video in this playlist:

 Notably, the story includes the backstory of the video “A Postcard from Yellowstone.”
 The video did get five million views, but that number of views is not really even noteworthy in social media for a good weight loss story.
 What is notable about “A Postcard from Yellowstone” is that over half of our Century Bears found my story through this video.
 The video has also shaped the culture and success of the Eat Like A Bear! community.

 100 Century Bears (and thousands of other weight loss success cases) is the metric that actually matters.

 Guess what happens when you get to wear jeans with a belt and a tucked-in shirt for the first time since 1985?
 You tell a friend.